 - A custom CDN URL is no longer needed.
 You might still want one for branding purposes, but for SEO, Google knows how to recognize and index images just fine from a random URL given to you by your CDN provider.

 - Never use a private blog network (PBN).
-These are only a shortcut which will no doubt get you penalized later.
+These are only a shortcut that will no doubt get you penalized later.

 - Keyword stuffing does more harm than good.
 Write for the user and write naturally.